sailscastshq/docs.sailscasts.com/docs/pellicule/quasar.md

 ## Quasar Components

-Quasar's UI components (`QBtn`, `QCard`, `QTable`, etc.) are available in your video components since Pellicule renders through Quasar's build pipeline.
-If you've configured specific Quasar plugins in your `quasar.config.js`, those are loaded too.
+Quasar UI components (`QBtn`, `QCard`, `QTable`, etc.) work in your video components.
+The plugin installs Quasar into the render page, so all components are globally registered just like in your app.

+## How It Works

+When you run `pellicule ProductShowcase`:

+1. Pellicule detects `quasar.config.js` and enters BYOS (Bring Your Own Server) mode
+2. It constructs the URL `http://localhost:9000/pellicule?component=ProductShowcase&fps=30&duration=120&width=1920&height=1080`
+3. The `/pellicule` page (served by the Vite plugin) creates a Vue app with Quasar installed, dynamically imports your video component, and sets up Pellicule's frame injection
+4. Playwright screenshots each frame, advancing the frame counter between shots
+5. Frames are encoded to MP4 with FFmpeg

 ## Webpack Mode

-If your Quasar project uses Webpack instead of Vite, Pellicule detects this from your config and uses the `--server-url` approach, similar to [Nuxt](/pellicule/nuxt).
+If your Quasar project uses Webpack instead of Vite, use the `--server-url` approach.
 Run your Quasar dev server and point Pellicule at it:

 ```bash
 # Start Quasar dev server